Tirador (velodrome): Social acts

-Apart from the sports slope, the velodrome was a social meeting point as it is the main outdoor space suitable for mass events.
-Verbenas, concerts and shows were common, especially during the first third of the 20th century.
+Apart from the sports slope, the velodrome was a social meeting point as it was the main outdoor space suitable for mass events.
+Fireworks, concerts, and shows were common, especially during the first third of the 20th century.

 Patrimonial value

 Tirador is the oldest cycling track in Spain.
-It is followed by the velodrome of Campos (1935) and further away the tracks of Tortosa (1943) and Mataró (1948).
+It is followed by the velodrome of Campos (1935) and later on the tracks of Tortosa (1943) and Mataró (1948).
 At the moment it is the oldest sport enclosure that is conserved in Mallorca and one of the oldest in Spain.

-At the world level, it is the twelfth oldest runway in the world (see List of oldest cycling tracks and velodromes), surpassed only by four United Kingdom velodromes (built between 1877 and 1900), six of France (between 1884 and 1897) and one of Hungary (1896).
-All of them are in use and, for this reason, they have been modernized to varying degrees for their use; unlike Tirador which is preserved almost as when it was inaugurated in 1903.
+At the world level, it is the twelfth oldest runway in the world (see List of oldest cycling tracks and velodromes), surpassed only by four United Kingdom velodromes (built between 1877 and 1900), six French ones (between 1884 and 1897) and one Hungarian one (1896).
+All of them are in use and, for this reason, they have been modernized to varying degrees for their use; unlike Tirador, which is preserved almost as when it was inaugurated in 1903.

-The frustration of projects for its extension or substitution (first) and the relative abandonment (after) in the 1950s were already qualified to the track as old-made that Tirador remained almost unchanged as is since its inauguration, except surface arrangements for its basic maintenance.
+The failing of projects for its extension or substitution (first) and the relative abandonment (after) in the 1950s were already qualified to the track as old-made that Tirador remained almost unchanged as is since its inauguration, except surface arrangements for its basic maintenance.

-A series of articles in the press since 2014 made known the idiosyncrasy of the track and its value, social, historical and heritage.
+A series of articles in the press since 2014 demonstrated the idiosyncrasy of the track and its value and heritage.
 This helped to spread the importance of Tirador among those who were unaware of its existence, or recovered it for those old fans who believed that it had disappeared.
 In 2018 a book was presented that compiles the history of the velodrome, from the origins to the present.

 Cataloging

-Due to its historical value, since 2014 there have been initiatives to catalog the velodrome as a protected property.
+Due to its historical value, since 2014 there have been initiatives to catalogue the velodrome as a protected property.